Nimaoth/Nev/docs/finders.md

 When the preview is focused the following contexts are pushed instead:
 - `editor.text`: The preview editor
-- `editor.selector.preview`: For overriding keybindings of the text editor while in a preview
+- `popup.selector.preview`: For overriding keybindings of the text editor while in a preview

 Default keybindings:
 - Vim: